clssn/numato-gpio/README.md

 ## Install development environment

-If you plan to make a contribution use `uv` to set-up your development having uv install the dependencies and the numato-project (editable) in a virtualenv.
+If you plan to make a contribution use `uv` to set-up your development environment.
+Uv installs the dependencies and the numato-project (editable) in a virtualenv.

     uv sync